 You probably already know that water is essential for life as we know it.
 Without water you would survive approximately 3 days.
 There have been cases of people surviving a week but this is in extreme circumstances.

-But, just how much water should you be drinking everyday and where should you be drinking it from?
+But, just How much water should you drink every day? and where should you be drinking it from?
 Unfortunately the water that comes out of the tap is not always as good for you as you would hope.

 The problem is that water picks up bacteria and other pollutants on the way to the reservoirs.
 It is then treated to remove these contaminants but, the chemicals used to treat it can present their own health issues.

 You can choose to purchase bottled water but there are two issues with this: